Our group explores charge and energy transfer dynamics in

 hybrids incorporating 0D, 1D and 2D nanomaterials

-1. Light-induced Charge and Energy Transfer in Hybrid Nanomaterials
+1. Charge/Energy Transfer in Hybrid Nanomaterials including Layered Metal

 characterization of charge transfer and development of self-assembly methods to